We have a qualified team of individual, couple, and family therapists to help you with whatever your needs are. Please take a moment to meet us!

-Whether you need pre-marital counseling, marriage therapy, or just want to improve whatever type of relationship you are in, it’s never too early to learn to more effectively grow together as a couple and deepen your connection.
-One of my specialties is helping couples transition into parenthood, providing support and guidance as your relationship adjusts to this new stage of life.
-I also specialize in helping both couples and individuals with intimacy and sexuality.
+Whether you need pre-marital counseling, marriage therapy, or just want to improve whatever type of relationship you're in, it’s never too early or too late to learn how to more effectively grow together as a couple and deepen your connection.
+One of my specialties is helping both couples and individuals with intimacy and sexuality.
+I also help couples transition into parenthood, providing support and guidance as your relationship adjusts to this new stage of life.

 Individuals often seek me out for help for depression, anxiety, and stress.
 With past experience at Sound Mental Health and Renton Area Youth and Family Services, I have years of experience helping men and women with a multitude of mental health challenges, supporting and guiding them toward happier, healthier lives.
 Every individual is unique, and as such I utilize different methods and techniques that best support your therapeutic goals.
 I will always work to provide you with an unconditionally positive, productive, and supportive experience, whether you are new to therapy or have pursued therapy for years.